-With its combination of cultures and local traditions – it shares borders with Germany, France, Italy, and Lichtenstein – Switzerland flourishes as a country of great intrigue and diversity.
-While urban pleasure-seekers succumb to the temptations of world-class cuisine and sophisticated living, othe…rs are beguiled by medieval towns and candlelit villages.
-Up in the Alps, glitzy ski resorts exhibit fur boots and Ferraris, but also family destinations where children master their first snowplow.
-For adrenaline junkies, the dramatic geography means off-piste skiing, ice climbing, and one of the most renowned ski tours on earth.
+Switzerland flourishes as a country of innovation and diversity while putting an emphasis on protecting its pristine nature, timeworn architecture, and unique traditions.
+While urban pleasure-seekers succumb to the temptations of world-class cuisine and sophisticated living, others are beguiled by medieval towns and candlelit villages.
+In the Alps, glitzy ski resorts exhibit fur boots and Ferraris, but there are also family destinations where children master their first snowplow.
+For adrenaline junkies, the dramatic geography means off-piste skiing, ice climbing, and one of the most renowned ski tours on Earth.

 Switzerland offers much to do year-round, though summer and winter are the most popular seasons to visit.
-Warm summer temperatures reliably lure locals out to bask on lakeshores, traipse through quaint villages, and saunter along meadows and mountain paths.
-The snow-free roads open up many climbing opportunities, and intrepid visitors from all over the world can be seen donning ice boots on mountain trams.
+Warm summer temperatures reliably lure locals out to bask on lakeshores, traipse through villages, and saunter along meadows and mountain paths.
+The snow-free roads open up many climbing opportunities, and intrepid visitors don ice boots on mountain trams.
 Many towns play host to a plethora of summer festivals.
 Be warned, though—flash thunderstorms are not uncommon.
 Depending on snowfall, the ski season begins as early as November and goes through April, though the peak time is January to March.
 Swiss resorts are rated among the finest in Europe and attract visitors from around the world.
 Without a doubt, the ski facilities are the main draw in winter—though ice skating, ice climbing, and Christmas shopping are great side shows.

-Due to its central location, Switzerland is easily accessible from just about anywhere in Europe.
-High-speed trains offer routes to and from surrounding countries, and an extensive road system allows cars and buses to enter.
-International airports exist in the cities of Zurich, Geneva, and Basel, all serviced by multiple airlines including SWISS.
+Due to its central location, Switzerland is easily accessible from nearly anywhere in Europe.
+High-speed trains offer routes to and from surrounding countries, and an extensive road system enables visiting drivers to reach even remote destinations.
+International airports in the cities of Zurich, Geneva, and Basel are serviced by multiple airlines, including Swiss.
 No visitor restrictions apply for stays of up to three months, after which a visa is required.

-Nestled among the summer festivals is Swiss National Day on August 1, celebrating the date seven centuries ago when the regions of the area took an oath of allegiance.
+Centuries-old traditions and modern-day nuances are abundant in Switzerland’s architecture, people, cities, villages, nature, and festivals and events.
+Among the most celebrated festivals is Swiss National Day on August 1; on this date seven centuries ago, the regions of the area took an oath of allegiance.
 This foundation of modern-day Switzerland is celebrated vehemently every year, and each region marks the occasion in its own manner, usually with fireworks, bonfires, lavish parades, floats, and music.
 It is one time you might see the Swiss really letting loose.

-The currency is the Swiss Franc, though sometimes Euros are accepted.
+The currency is the Swiss franc, though sometimes euros are accepted.
 The country’s three main languages are French, German, and Italian (a small minority also speaks Romansh).
-Most people of the younger generation speak English.
-Switzerland (and neighboring Lichtenstein) use a J plug; travelers from the U.S. and Canada will need either a SEV 1011 or Earplug converter, and an adapter for 240 V electricity.
+Most of the younger generation speak English.
+Switzerland (and neighboring Lichtenstein) use a J plug; travelers from the U.S. and Canada will need either a SEV 1011 or Earplug converter and an adapter for 240 V electricity.